 Woman holding four Old Navy gift cards near a cart

 Always check Raise and CardBear before you go shopping.
-You’ll end up saving a ton of money up front by purchasing discounted digital gift cards.
-Here are current savings you can get at some of the biggest retailers:
+You’ll end up saving a ton of money upfront by purchasing discounted digital gift cards.
+Here are savings we’ve seen at some of the biggest retailers:

 • Walgreens: 14.4% savings